mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 the occupants.
 Two Travellers can fit inside wearing light vacc suits – TL12 and above – along with a few small items.
 The canopy is very light and offers little resistance to damage.
-It is sufficiently well sealed to allow operation down to 15 metres underwater, after which the door seals will start to leak.
-At around 30 to 50 metres, the seals will fail completely.
+It is sufficiently well sealed to allow operation down to 15 meters underwater, after which the door seals will start to leak.
+At around 30 to 50 meters, the seals will fail completely.
 However, scouts wearing underwater breathing gear can use the tube as an underwater transport platform with the door left unsealed.
-The unit’s systems are, in theory at least, impervious to water down to 100 metres or perhaps more.
+The unit’s systems are, in theory at least, impervious to water down to 100 meters or perhaps more.
 However, this application is considered inadvisable and generally discouraged.

 The grav tube’s batteries are good for around 120 hours of low-speed